 Before utensils, everything was finger food.
 Here's how some of our common eating tools wound up on our placemats.

-Chopsticks evolved in China during the Chou Dynasty (1122"“255 BCE), not due to fashion but mostly because of the nation's poverty at the time.
+Chopsticks evolved in China during the Chou dynasty, not due to fashion but mostly because of the nation's poverty at the time.
 While starvation was a big problem, the land did have plenty of water for rice farming, so the country's forests were cleared in favor of agriculture.
 As a result, firewood became a luxury item, and culinary trends reflected the need for shorter cooking times.
-For example, instead of boiling or baking large items, cooks chopped them into small pieces that could be stir-fried quickly.
+For example, instead of boiling or baking large items, cooks chopped their ingredients into small pieces that could be stir-fried quickly.

 No wood for fires also meant no wood for tables, so in order to eat, people had to be able to hold their food bowl while eating with the other hand.
 An expert chopsticks user could pick up small bits of meat, vegetables, and rice without ever touching the utensils to his or her lips—making the chopsticks more sanitary and pleasing to even the most fastidious of diners.

 While eating in a Chinese restaurant, you may have received wooden chopsticks from time to time, which appears to break the no-wood pattern the Chinese were aiming for.
 But there's a simple explanation for this seeming anachronism: during the Chou dynasty, chopsticks were traditionally made of non-wooden materials like bamboo, ivory, or bone.

 Strangely enough, spoons are the utensil most found in nature and therefore predate their rival, the fork.
 From sea shells to gourds, to sections of bamboo and wood, spoons appeared in many forms in every region.
 The shapes ranged from mini-bowls in seacoast areas to flat, paddle-like objects used by American Indians in the Pacific Northwest.